 Then you can feel free to try and brew install macvim.
 If it still fails you will want to run.

+Once that completes you should be able to run brew install macvim again.
 After that MacVim should compile on your machine and you’re ready to start vim-ing it up!